-Regression testing has always been performed by quality assurance & testing engineers after developers have done their part of work.
+Regression testing has always been performed by quality assurance & testing engineers after developers have done their part of the work.
 And if you recall Steve McConnell’s table in Code Complete, you will realize that bugs detected at this point are the most expensive to fix.
 This issue is addressed by unit testing, which we have described above.

 Three Regression Testing Types